 Arabic, Persian, English, Hindi, Urdu

 - Give thanks for the acceptance of different religions within society.
-Pray that this will continue and that residents will be free to change their religion if they wish.
+May this continue and may residents be free to change their religion if they wish.

 - Pray for Christians who face restrictions on some of their activities, praying that God will provide ways for them to share their faith.

-- Pray for freedom and healing for those affected by drug-related problems and addiction.
+- For freedom and healing for those affected by drug-related problems and addiction.

 9,701,315 (JUL 17)